ROBLOXFEETRADNOTI4EVER/TinyGps_in_rust/README.md

 - reads nmea sentences over uart
 - parses lat/lon from GNGLL sentences
-- gets altitude from GPGGA sentences
+-# gets altitude from GPGGA sentences   # Not DONE
-- gets speed from GPRMC sentences
+- gets speed from GPRMC sentences       # Not Working
 - checksum validation so you know data isnt corrupted
 - async uart reading with embassy framework